Unlikely intersections problem for automorphisms of Markov surfaces: Introduction

 \subsection{For a general parameter}

-Theorem \ref{BigThmRigidity} cannot hold for every parameter $D$.
-Namely, the Picard surface $\cM_4$ provides a counterexample.
-Indeed, for every monomial transformation $M$ of $\G_m^2$, the periodic points are given by $(\mu, \omega)$ where $\mu, \omega$ are roots of unity, the Julia set of $M$ is $\CS^1 \times \CS^1$ and the equilibrium measure is the Lebesgue measure on the Julia set.
-Thus, when looking at the quotient, we have that every loxodromic monomial automorphism of $\cM_4$ have the same equilibrium measure, the same Julia set and share a Zariski dense set of periodic points.
-We conjecture that the finite quotient of $\G_m^2$ are the only counterexample to the unlikely intersection principle.
+We conjecture that for every $D \neq 4$ Theorem \ref{BigThmRigidity} holds.
 This is the affine counterpart to the Kummer example appearing in the result of Cantat and Dujardin.
 Using a specialization argument, we show the following result that goes in the direction of this conjecture.

 \begin{bigthm} Let $D \in \C$ be transcendental and let $f,g \in \Aut(\cM_D)$ be loxodromic automorphisms.
 The following assertions are equivalent: \begin{enumerate} \item $\Per(f) = \Per(g)$. \item $\exists N,M \in \Z, f^N = g^M$. \end{enumerate} \end{bigthm}